rednaw/marialoni.org/content/publications.md

 ## Recent presentations

 * M Aloni.
+Nothing is Logical, [slides](resources/Oxford25.pdf) Oxford Colloquium in Linguistics and Philosophy, University of Oxford,17 October 2025

+* M Aloni.
 Nothing is Logical (with overview of recent experiments), [slides](resources/BielefeldMay25.pdf) Linguistics Colloquium, Bielefeld University, 14 May 2025